 STARTING YOUR LAWN OFF RIGHT

-Spring is nearly here!
-It may not quite feel like it yet, but soon the trees and shrubs will start blooming, the grass will begin to green up, and the temperatures will start getting consistently above 70.
+Spring is here!
+It may not quite feel like it yet, but the trees and shrubs have already started blooming, the grass will begin to green up, and the temperatures will start getting consistently above 70.
 Most of us will all be thinking the same thing… It is time to pull the lawn mower out and get the yard back in shape.
-The problem is, by this time, you are already behind schedule!
+Lawn Care season has begun!

 PREPPING YOUR LAWN BEGINS NOW

-While temperatures are still cool and the grass remains in dormancy, it is also wise to consider applying a pre-emergent herbicide to the lawn and to planting areas.
+It is also wise to apply a pre-emergent herbicide to the lawn and to planting areas, while temperatures are still cool and the grass is dormant.
 Pre-emergents are a great addition to your lawn care program.
 These helpful and environmentally friendly products will keep those early summer weeds from taking over.

 Another consideration, at this time while the grass is dormant, should be post emergent herbicides for cool season or “broadleaf” weeds.
 Applying a broadleaf weed killer during the dormant season greatly increases the accuracy of a weed control program and reduces the risk of harming beneficial grass species.
 This is especially true of hard to kill species such as nutsedge, crabgrass, and dallisgrass.